Cpt-Hazama/GMod-PBR-Modules/README.md

 }
 ```

+Note that you must have $model 1 enabled for anything that isn't a brush!
+Otherwise it will not load the texture.

 ### New parameters:
-- $AlphaTestReference (0/1)
+- $AlphaTestReference (0/1) - Specifies the minimum color value of the alpha channel in which the effect is rounded to 255.
+A value of ".3" will create a thicker shape while a value of ".7" will create a thinner shape
-- $MRAOTexture (Texture or "dev/pbr_mraotexture") - Texture with metalness in R, roughness in G, ambient occlusion in B
+- $MRAOTexture (Texture or "dev/pbr_mraotexture") - Texture with metalness in R, roughness in G, ambient occlusion in B. Will default to the default texture if none is provided
+- $EmissionTexture (Texture) - Emissive texture; is a color texture, not a mask
-- $EmissionTexture (Texture) - Emission texture
+- $SpecularTexture (Texture) - Specular F0 RGB map, overrides metalness from the MRAO texture
-- $UseENVAmbient (0/1) - Use the cubemaps to compute ambient light
+- $UseENVAmbient (0/1) - Use the cubemaps to compute ambient light, seems to cause a static lighting effect at certain angles in some areas
-- $SpecularTexture (Texture) - Specular F0 RGB map
 - $Parallax (0/1) - Use Parallax Occlusion Mapping
 - $ParallaxDepth (Float) - Depth of the Parallax Map
 - $ParallaxCenter (Float) - Center depth of the Parallax Map